|The initial history of MDOS and Adelian was not intentional, but rather evolutionary.|

 Development work continued!

 I was on a contract in Nottingham (UK), developing software for underground trains for London Underground.
-The chosen OS for the embedded system was FreeDOS, a free and compatable version of MSDOS.
+The chosen OS for the embedded system was FreeDOS, a free and compatible version of MS-DOS.
 This is where MDOS/Adelian was born.
 I saw an immediate requirement for an OS which was not limited by hardware architecture, was multi-tasking, had lots of useful libraries and ultimately portable to other CPUs and platforms.

 MDOS was born, and Adelian was a 'test harness'.

-Wrote a nano-kernal (and a lot more!) for an ASIC with an 8051 as it's processing core.
+Wrote a nano-kernel (and a lot more!) for an ASIC with an 8051 as it's processing core.
 This along with all it's associated tasks that I also wrote, was demonstrated at Microsoft's WinHEC conference in New Orleans in May 2003.